 Memory Aids: Lock In the Key Facts

 This memory aid covers Memory Aids: Lock In the Key Facts within Magic Bullets for GCSE History.
-Revise Magic Bullets in Medicine Through Time for GCSE History with 8 exam-style questions and 3 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Magic Bullets in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 10 of 13 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 🧠 Memory Aids: Lock In the Key Facts